This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-I’ve been subscribing to Chile Pepper magazine for quite some time now.
+I’ve been subscribing to Chile Pepper magazine (no longer in publication) for quite some time now.
 Though I certainly don’t consider myself to be a Chilehead, I do like some heat in my dishes, like this four-pepper chicken fried rice.
 A lot of people are afraid of using peppers or hot sauces in their dishes, but I’ve found that if you experiment with them you can get a better tasting dish, and one that doesn’t burn off the roof of your mouth.

 I found this recipe for four-pepper chicken fried rice in the November 2009 issue of the magazine.
 It came out absolutely fantastic.
 You can use whatever peppers you have really.
-I had some roasted chicken left from a cookout on my Big Easy, which worked just great in this meal.
+I had some roasted chicken left from a cookout on my Char-Broil Big Easy, which worked just great in this meal.
 I’d make this again in a heartbeat.

 Also try my grilled Kung Pao chicken with egg-fried rice.